The Injury: Plot

-Michael Scott (Steve Carell) accidentally burns his foot while grilling bacon on his George Foreman Grill, which he keeps next to his bed.
-After he makes a distress call to the office, Dwight Schrute (Rainn Wilson) comes to "rescue" him, but crashes his car into a pole.
+Michael Scott accidentally burns his foot while grilling bacon on his George Foreman Grill, which he keeps next to his bed.
+After he makes a distress call to the office, Dwight Schrute comes to "rescue" him, crashing his car into a fence pole en route.
 Dwight becomes more easygoing and friendly to his co-workers.
-He and Pam Beesly (Jenna Fischer) strike up a friendship as a result.
+He and Pam Beesly strike up a friendship as a result.

 Michael becomes upset with the staff's lack of compassion towards his "disability".
-Under false pretenses, he brings in Billy Merchant (Marcus A. York), the building's property manager who uses a wheelchair, to discuss what it is like to be disabled.
-Billy leaves after Michael makes several offensive remarks, but not before pointing out to Jim Halpert (John Krasinski) that Dwight has suffered a concussion from his car crash.
+Under false pretenses, he brings in Billy Merchant, the building's property manager who uses a wheelchair, to discuss what it is like to be disabled.
+Billy leaves after Michael makes several offensive remarks, but not before pointing out to Jim Halpert that Dwight has suffered a concussion from his car crash.

 Jim and Michael take Dwight to the hospital.
 Before they go, Pam bids "goodbye" to the concussed Dwight, aware that she will probably never see the good-natured version of Dwight Schrute ever again.
 They take Meredith Palmer's mini-van, and as Jim drives, he uses a spray bottle to squirt Dwight to keep him from drinking liquor from a bottle he found under the seat.
 Jim then turns the squirt bottle on Michael to stop him from wrestling the liquor bottle away from Dwight.

 At the hospital, Michael insists that his burned foot is a more serious injury than Dwight's, to no avail.
 To add insult to over-dramatic injury, Dwight gets in a "that's what she said" joke that makes the doctor chuckle.
 Jim calls Pam to report Dwight's results.
 Pam coyly tells Oscar Martinez about Dwight's recovery as a way of getting the good news to Angela Martin, who is between them, as Pam is the only person in the office aware that Angela is Dwight's girlfriend.